British troops deploying to Mali on a United Nations peacekeeping mission later this year have reached a "significant" training milestone.

 The mission in Mali supports the Government's new approach to Africa, which includes support and training to Commonwealth partners.

-Earlier this year, Forces News visited British troops in Senegel who were mentoring Cameroonian, Moroccan and Nigerian soldiers in the fight against extremism.
+Earlier this year, Forces News visited British troops in Senegal who were mentoring Cameroonian, Moroccan and Nigerian soldiers in the fight against extremism.

-Last month, the UK also extended its military support to the seperate French-led counter-terrorism mission based in Mali.
+Last month, the UK also extended its military support to the separate French-led counter-terrorism mission based in Mali.

 A House of Lords committee earlier this month called on the Ministry of Defence to set up an "action plan" for Africa and said the Government needs to match efforts in Mali throughout the continent.